 Things to do at Campland on the Bay

 Camping in San Diego is as close to a perfect destination for coastal camping as you can get.
-I went to college in San Diego so I used to see signs for Campland on the Bay as I drove east of Mission Beach.
+I went to college in San Diego, so I used to see signs for Campland on the Bay as I drove east of Mission Beach.
 Our friends had told us that camping in Mission Beach at Campland on the Bay was one of their favorite family experiences.
 They described tons of daily activities that made them feel like they were at a family summer camp.

 It was a ghost ground © Rina Nehdar